Which underwater camera should you choose?

 Toughness

-This is obviously a key point to look at on the cameras you will consider for your future trip or vacation.
-It’s about resistance to shocks, dust, blows, falls, pressure or temperature.
-All these elements are generally specified by the manufacturer, but you will have to go through all the characteristics to compare all of them.
-Most of the cameras presented here can be considered as all-weather, waterproof and shockproof!
+This is obviously a key point when comparing cameras for a future trip or vacation.
+It covers resistance to shock, dust, impacts, drops, pressure, and temperature.
+Manufacturers generally list these specifications, but you’ll need to go through them carefully to compare the models properly.
+Most of the cameras featured here can be considered all-weather, waterproof, and shockproof.

-I could have started with this criterion right from the beginning, but it is actually not the most important one.
-Well, it all depends on your use.
-If you are mainly going to snorkel on coral islands, as a general rule, you will not go beyond 10 or 15m maximum underwater (and you’re good!).
-On the other hand, if you’re a scuba diving enthusiast with it, even with your Open Water Diver (i.e., up to 20m depth), it is different.
-If it is for diving, you will almost systematically have to invest more money and consider a camera with a housing, although some cameras like the Olympus Tough TG6 allow this possibility (I bought myself the housing to be able to go deeper).
-Clearly, this article will be more dedicated to people who are going to use their camera for snorkeling rather than diving.
+I could have started with this criterion, but it is not always the most important one.
+It really depends on how you plan to use the camera.
+If you mainly snorkel around coral islands, you generally won’t go deeper than 10 or 15m, and that’s already plenty.
+On the other hand, if you’re a scuba diving enthusiast, even with an Open Water Diver certification (up to around 20m), it’s a different story.
+For diving, you will almost always need to invest more and consider a camera with a housing, although some cameras like the Olympus Tough TG6 make this possible (I bought the housing myself to go deeper).
+Clearly, this article is aimed more at people who want to use their camera for snorkeling rather than diving.

 Autonomy